 Here’s a good video on watering that’s worth learning from…

 More to come…

-I would like to expand this page and include more information, tips and links to information that can make gardening in Ontario much easier and more productive.
+I’d like to expand this page and include more information, tips, and links to information that can make gardening in Ontario much easier and more productive.
+So stay tuned!